mckinseyacademy/mcka-theme/docs/SSO/SSO_Devstack_Setup.md

 then the problem is that you downloaded the metadata from some domain like `localhost:8000` but you are testing SSO using the domain `lms.mcka.local`.

-To fix this, download the metadata from `http://apros.mcka.local/auth/saml/metadata.xml` (not any other URL), and upload that to TestShib, then use the access key or Apros login form to try again.
+To fix this, download the metadata from `http://apros.mcka.local/auth/saml/metadata.xml` (not any other URL), and upload that to the corresponding Identity Provider, if needed, then use the access key or Apros login form to try again.

 ### Error at /auth/complete/tpa-saml/: failed to decrypt

 Something is wrong with the public/private key pair you created for the LMS.
-Generate a new one and install it, then re-generate the metadata XML and re-upload it to TestShib (but use the same .xml file name).
+Generate a new one and install it, then re-generate the metadata XML and re-upload it to the corresponding Identity Provider, if needed, (but use the same .xml file name).

 ### SAML login failed: ['invalid_response'] (The response was received at `http://apros.mcka.local:8000/auth/complete/tpa-saml/` instead of `http://apros.mcka.local/auth/complete/tpa-saml/`)